 Venues across London

 The self-proclaimed wizards of ice cream, Ruby Violet not only make our summers scrumptious but also warm up nippy winters with their sensational hot chocolates.
-Using Callebaut, a premium Belgian chocolate sourced directly from cocoa-farming cooperatives in West Africa, you and your brood can opt for a long and frothy, an intense shot of their hot chocolate with steamed milk on the side or go for gold with their small and punchy diary-free shot espresso sized version served with a festive nut brittle.
+Using Callebaut, a premium Belgian chocolate sourced directly from cocoa-farming cooperatives in West Africa, you and your brood can opt for a long and frothy, an intense shot of their hot chocolate with steamed milk on the side or go for gold with their small and punchy dairy-free shot espresso sized version served with nut brittle.

 118 Fortess Road, London NW5 2HL / Midland Goods Shed, 3 Wharf Road, London N1C 4BZ